jundalisay/spblist/content/en/news/about.md

 {{< /dc >}}

 {{< dc t="Supersociology (click to expand)" >}}
-Supersociology implements the principles of Superphysics to solve chronic problems in economy, politics, and society
+Supersociology implements the principles of Superphysics to solve chronic problems in politics and society.

 What | Details
 --- | ---
-Basic Goal | Replace current Sociology with Socrates-Ibn Khaldun Target Output | Confirmation Elections, Constitutional Virtues, World Constitution, National Constitution Template for a unified political system, Automated Natural Intelligence (ANI) for predicting social cycles
+Basic Goal | Replace current Sociology with Socrates and Ibn Khaldun Target Output | Confirmation Elections, Constitutional Virtues, World Constitution, National Constitution Template for a unified political system, Automated Natural Intelligence (ANI) for predicting social cycles
 {{< /dc >}}

 {{< dc t="Supereconomics (click to expand)" >}}
-Supereconomics implements the principles of Superphysics to solve chronic problems in economy, politics, and society
+Supereconomics implements the principles of Superphysics to solve chronic problems in the economy, business, and labor.

 What | Details
 --- | ---